-Multiple studies have shown that consumers tend to trust businesses with a local phone number instead of the generic 1-800 toll digits.
+Multiple studies have shown that consumers trust businesses with a local phone number instead of the generic 1-800 toll digits.
 A survey by SinglePlatform revealed that 86% of consumers are likely to choose local businesses over national and global brands.

 When existing customers or potential buyers regularly call your numbers, more call data flows in at a consistent rate.
-This helps you paint a comprehensive picture of your consumers’ demographics, statistics, and other metrics that you can use to drive business growth.
+It helps you paint a comprehensive picture of your consumers’ demographics, statistics, and other metrics that you can use to drive business growth.

 Discover Keywords That Generate Calls

-Call tracking systems help businesses gain granular insights into keywords that fuel business calls via session-based call tracking.
+Call tracking systems to help businesses gain granular insights into keywords that fuel business calls via session-based call tracking.

 Gather Customer Feedback